Jan-Muhachi/J-s-Dictionary/README.md

 # J-s-Dictionary

 ### Description
 J's Dictionary is a simple web application built with HTML, CSS, and JavaScript and uses a public API.
 Here is the link to the public API it uses ( https://dictionaryapi.dev/ ).
-It allows users to look up the definitions of the words that they desire to know about.
-The code returns to the user the definition, phonetic, and the part of speech.
+This site allows users to look up the definitions of the words they desire to know about.
+Then the code returns the definition, phonetic, and the part of speech.

 ### Features
 - Look up the definition of a word.